The law allows you to file a food poisoning lawsuit against the

 For all other foods, “expiration” or “sell by” may just be provided by the manufacturer without any basis in science.
 Many foods are safe to eat even after the “best by” date.

-4. How do I prove a food service company or restaurant made me sick?
+4. How do I prove liability?

 If you get sick from a virus or bacteria, it can be difficult to know where the contamination originated.
 Different bacteria can affect people differently, with varying “incubation periods.”
 Some infections can make you feel ill within a matter of hours while some may not show up for days.